OwlCaribou/swurApp/README.md

 - If a monitored series does come out early, and you run swurApp, you won't get that series early.
 Just toggle those episodes to "monitored", or manually download them to work around this.
 - Monitors all episodes in the season that have passed.
 That means if you intentionally skipped an episode, it will be picked up again.
 So this application would not work well for sports programs or talk shows, for example.

-## Special Thanks

-- u/diedin96 from reddit for contributing the Dockerfile and helping catch some bugs

 ## FAQ

 ### Q: Are you sure this feature doesn't exist in Sonarr?